• Skip to primary navigation

 FamZoo prepaid card for kids

-One of my favorite prepaid card for teens and families is the FamZoo Prepaid Card.
-I've met the founder of FamZoo, Bill Dwight, and he has a clear vision for helping parents teach their children about money.
-You can read my full review here.
-In a nutshell, however, FamZoo gives parents the tools to manage money with their children.
+One of my favorite prepaid cards for teens and families is the FamZoo Prepaid Card.
+I’ve met the founder of FamZoo, Bill Dwight, and he has a clear vision for helping parents teach their children about money.
+In a nutshell, FamZoo gives parents the tools to manage money with their children.

-The tow primary tools are a low-cost prepaid card and the FamZoo app.
+The primary tools are a low-cost prepaid reloadable debit card and the FamZoo app.
 The cards cost just $5.99 a month for up to four prepaid cards.
-Combined with the app, parents have a wealth of features to chose from:
+If you pay for two years in advance, ($59.99), it works out to just $2.50 a month.
+Combined with the app, parents have a wealth of features to choose from:

 • Automated allowances